Samy-Ulz/bsd24_ulz_samuel/exercise4.md

 # Exercise 4

-Short text about the advantages of Unit tests
+Short text about the advantages of Unit tests and explanation of my unit tests

 ## Why Unit tests are useful